7-Step Guide to Magento Migration: +Tips, Best Practices, and Much More!

 If everything was done correctly and according to the plan, your engineering team will perform a smooth transition to the new store so you can start selling and shipping products right away.

-The full workflow breakdown of migrating from Magento 1 to 2:
+The full workflow breakdown of how to upgrade magento 2 version:

 What can go wrong during migration?